 - Section I contains general information affecting all students, regardless of the degree program. (e.g., policies on academic integrity, advising, financial aid).
-This information is organized alphabetically. - Section II includes information about the AuD program in Audiology. - Section III includes information about the MA/MS programs in Speech-Language Pathology.
+This information is organized alphabetically. - Section II includes information about the AuD program in Audiology.

 Please read this handbook carefully.
 Students are responsible for all information contained herein.
 To ensure your familiarity with this information, students must complete the survey in the Canvas Course to document that they have read the Academic and Clinic Handbooks within the first 2 weeks of your first semester in the program.